g000sha256/material_color_scheme/README.md

 #### Dependency

-> The artifact coordinates has been changed from `com.github.g000sha256:material_color_scheme`
+> The artifact coordinates have been changed from `com.github.g000sha256:material_color_scheme`
 > to `dev.g000sha256:material-color-scheme`

 ```kotlin